laytzehwu/ms-assignment/assignment4/README.md

 I can't step too far to typescript unit test perfect and since it is the first assignment to submit.

+## Build & Dockerized

+Idealy build and run time should different stage.
+We need more dependancies when build but actually most of them are not really needed by run time.
+Here is an idea to release small package to run time:

+1. Build with complete depedancies which defined in devDependencies of [package.json](./package.json).
+We may run below command:
+> npm i --production=false

+2. Build it with below command:
+> npm run build

+3. Clean up the node_modules
+> rm -rf node_modules
+> npm cache clean --force

+4. Install minimun required packages
+> npm i --production

+5. [Dockerfile](./Dockerfile) is ready and was built successfully by using below command:
+> docker build . -t student-api

+Note: I don't push any docker hub since it is not required any where

+## Run it in container

+Run below docker command and it forward same port (3000) via localhost:
+> docker run --publish 3000:3000 student-api

 [express]: https://www.npmjs.com/package/express